developersCradle/java-programming-masterclass/Section 04/README.md

 * [Reserved keywords](https://en.wikipedia.org/wiki/List_of_Java_keywords)
 * Using {} after if (personally) make block more clearer
 * In programming when returning terms -1 is usually returned indicating invalid value or value not found
+* void method can be called a procedure
+	* procedure meaning return type void